 Looking more specifically at art, you should aim to decorate with positive art that emphasises life and nature.

-Even by changing a few things in your bedroom, you could be taking a few steps toward good Feng Shui and a more positive energy within you bedroom.
+Even by changing a few things in your bedroom, you could be taking a few steps toward more positive energy within your bedroom.
 Give them a try!

 Do you have any Feng Shui tips we’ve missed?
 Please let us know in the comments below.